corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## Summary

-* *A node is JVM run-time with a unique network identity running the Corda software*
+* *A node is JVM run-time with a unique network identity running the Corda software.*
 * *The node has two interfaces with the outside world:*
   * *A network layer, for interacting with other nodes*
   * *RPC, for interacting with the node’s owner*
-* *The node’s functionality is extended by installing CorDapps in the plugin registry*
+* *The node’s functionality is extended by installing CorDapps in the plugin registry.*

 ## Video